What is the Sharpe ratio?

 Ratio3: Excellent

-A negative Sharpe ratio means that a manager or portfolio’s performance is below the risk-free rate and can endure for long periods of time.
+A negative Sharpe ratio means that a manager or portfolio’s performance is below the risk-free rate and can endure for long periods.
 Interestingly, the negative Sharpe ratio is problematic to evaluate during the volatile market.
-A portfolio with a small negative excess return can be punished if the volatility associated with it is large.
+A portfolio with a slight negative excess return can be punished if its volatility is significant.

 So, is a negative Sharpe ratio bad?
 A negative Sharpe ratio is a bad characteristic for a portfolio because it shows that it has underperformed its benchmark.